 This course will present the fundamental principles of static and dynamic movement in able-bodied persons and persons with lower limb pathology.
 This course will introduce the mechanical and biomechanical principles integrated with anatomical and neuromuscular knowledge to provide an understanding of static and dynamic human movement.
 The biomechanics of human ambulation will be broken down into kinematic and kinetic data during all phases of the gait cycle using instrumented analysis equipment as well as clinical observational analysis.
 The students will be introduced to pathologic gait and begin to correlate gait deviations because of clinical pathologies to the pathomechanics of gait analysis.
-The experience gained from this course will be used as foundational knowledge of understanding pathological gait for the remaining clinical didactic courses in the program.
+Clinical simulations in this course introduce the students to patient encounters and require a display of professionalism, knowledge of the roles & responsibilities and the Scope of Practice of a certified prosthetist/orthotist (CPO).
+The experience gained from this course will be used as foundational knowledge of understanding pathological gait for the remaining clinical didactic courses in the program and.

-ILS010L - Introduction to Laboratory Skills and Materials in Prosthetics and Orthotics
+ILS010L - Introduction to Laboratory Skills and Materials 1 Credit Hour in Prosthetics and Orthotics